Stephen Paisley

-Stephen Paisley (born 28 July 1983) is a former Irish professional football player.
+Stephen Paisley (born 28 July 1983) is an Irish former professional footballer.
 Paisley was a central defender.

 Career

 Early career

 Paisley played schoolboy football for Dublin sides St. Mochta's and Cherry Orchard before joining English Premier League side Manchester City in 1999.

 Manchester City

 Paisley joined Manchester City in 1999 and spent three and a half years with the club playing at both youth and reserve team level.

 Longford Town

 Stephen joined Longford Town in 2003 after being released by Manchester City in the summer.
 In his first season at Longford Town he won an FAI Cup medal and in 2004 he won a cup double as Longford retained the FAI Cup and won the League of Ireland Cup.

 St. Patrick's Athletic

 In March 2007 Paisley abruptly departed Longford Town on the eve of the new season after he was declared a free agent and he subsequently signed for St. Patrick's Athletic.
 In his two seasons with the Inchicore club he finished a Premier Division runner-up and in all competitions made 56 appearances scoring 4 goals.
 On 22 November 2008 Paisley and seven other St Patrick's Athletic players were released by the club as the club's financial state deteriorated.